nire0510/notejs/README.md

 # note.js
 **Command line tool for notes sharing**

-**note.js** is a node.js based tool which helps you share notes between your computers and even colleagues!
+**note.js** is a node.js based tool which helps you share notes between your computers and even colleagues from terminal!
-You short text snippets are saved online so you can access them anywhere.
+You short text snippets will be saved online so you can access them anywhere you want.

-## Installation:
+## Installation
 `npm install -g notejs`

-## How to use:
+## How to use
 1. First you'll have to register:
 `note register USERNAME PASSWORD`